-The Albion Hotel could nearly be the picture-postcard Port Melbourne pub.
+The North Port could nearly be the picture-postcard Port Melbourne pub.
 It's well maintained, and has that comfortable locals atmosphere, the mixed clientele and the constant program of things going on.

-With the bar right in the centre of a relatively large square room, the Albion has four distinct areas.
+Renamed in 2019 for the North Port Oval, it is still an iconic local, with the bar right in the centre of a relatively large square room, and a few other distinct areas.

 Firstly, it's a dining pub, and a classy dining area is popular with not only the daytime business lunches, but also the evening diners.
 Food is highly rated, and special locals nights where things fly out at half price are also extremely popular.

-A general seating area, and upmarket bar area make up two of the other areas.
+A general seating area, and upmarket bar area make up another space.